-In addition to low-income working-age adults, young adults and Latinx adults are disproportionately likely to lack health insurance.
+Young adults, Hispanic/Latino adults, and low-income, working-age adults are all disproportionately likely to lack health insurance.
 Young adults ages 19-34 make up 44% of the uninsured population.
-Latinx adults represent 35% of all uninsured people, but only 18% of the working-age adult population.
-In general, people of color (Black, Latinx, Asian) are at higher risk of being uninsured, and may be more likely to live in a state that has not expanded its Medicaid coverage.
-While people of color make up 43.1% of the non-elderly population in the U.S., they account for over half of the total non-elderly uninsured population.
+Hispanic/Latino adults represent 35% of all uninsured people, but only 18% of the working-age adult population.
+In general, people of color are at higher risk of being uninsured, and may be more likely to live in a state that has not expanded its Medicaid coverage.
+While people of color make up 43.1% of the non-elderly population in the United States, they account for over half of the total non-elderly uninsured population.

-While people of color make up 42% of the non-elderly population in the U.S., they account for over half of the total non-elderly uninsured population.
+While people of color make up 42% of the non-elderly population in the United States, they account for over half of the total non-elderly uninsured population.